Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and

 \section{Discussion and Conclusions}

-The results of the unrestricted Hartree-Fock (UHF) calculations discussed in previous sections confirm the picture obtained from Landau's theory of phase transitions of a first order phase to an itinerant ferromagnet.
-In addition, we have seen that fluctuation effects which can be estimated by minimizing the free-energy up to second order in $k_F a_s$ make the first order transition more abrupt at lower temperatures.
+The results of the unrestricted Hartree-Fock (UHF) calculations discussed in previous sections confirm the picture provided by Landau's theory of phase transitions of a first order transition to the itinerant ferromagnet.
+Beyond mean-field theory, fluctuation effects as estimated by minimizing the free-energy up to second order in $k_F a_s$ make the first order transition more abrupt.
 Generally speaking, for $N > 2$ fluctuations lead to a fully polarized Fermi gas at lower values of the gas parameter $k_F a_s$ and make the fully polarized gas stable at higher temperatures.
-For the SU($N=2)$ Fermi gas, we have reproduced results obtained earlier in Refs.~\cite{Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009}.
+For the SU($N=2)$ Fermi gas, we have also reproduced results obtained earlier in Refs.~\cite{Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009}.
 In particular, we have observed the existence of a tri-crical point~\cite{Belitz_PhysRevLett.89.247202_2002,Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009} at a temperature $T_{tcp}\simeq 0.2 \: T_F$.
-Above $T_{tcp}$ thermal fluctuations smooth out the Fermi surface and the transition to the itinerant FM state becomes continuous in qualitative agreement with Landau's theory.
-We have also pointed out the that the presence of the tri-critical point leads to a stronger dependence on temperature of Tan's contact for $T/T_F \lesssim 0.25$ in $N=2$ component Fermi gases.
+Above $T_{tcp}$ thermal fluctuations smooth out the Fermi surface and the transition to the itinerant FM state becomes continuous.
+Above we have pointed out the that the presence of the tri-critical point leads to a stronger dependence on temperature of Tan's contact for $T/T_F \lesssim 0.25$ in $N=2$ component Fermi gases.

 In Ref.~\cite{Cazalilla_NJOP_11_2009}, Stoner's criterion was found to be $k_F a_s = \pi/2$, independent of the number of components, $N$.
-However, both the UHF and the minimization of the 2nd order free-energy show that the transition point depends on $N$.
+However, both the UHF and the minimization of the second order free-energy show that the transition point depends on $N$.
 We may be tempted to think that this is because the quoted result was derived using the lowest order (HF) approximation to the Landau Fermi liquid parameter $F^m_0$~\cite{Cazalilla_NJOP_11_2009}.
-However, higher order corrections computed within Fermi liquid theory~\cite{Yip_PhysRevA.89.043610} do not actually improve the accuracy of the estimate but make things worse.
-As shown in Ref.~\cite{Yip_PhysRevA.89.043610} to $O[(k_F a_s)^2]$, the inverse magnetic susceptibility for an SU($N$)-symmetric Fermi liquid with contact interactions reads:
+Indeed, higher order corrections computed within Fermi liquid theory in the paramagnetic state~\cite{Yip_PhysRevA.89.043610} do not improve the accuracy of the estimate but make things worse: As shown in Ref.~\cite{Yip_PhysRevA.89.043610} to $O[(k_F a_s)^2]$, the inverse magnetic susceptibility for an SU($N$)-symmetric Fermi liquid with contact interactions reads: